-• Under Step 3., click <Select Scan Parameters>.
-A popup window will emerge.
-Click the two <Estimate> buttons for "Frame angle" and "Frame time" to obtain (usually reasonable) suggested values (Fig. 17).
+• The Scan Parameters box will now be populated.
+Click the <Select Scan Parameters> button.
+In the popup window, click the two <Estimate> buttons for "Frame width" and "Frame time" to obtain (usually reasonable) suggested values (Fig. 18).

 Figure 18, Strategy Window with Scan Parameters sub-window